pmelsted/bifrost/README.md

 1. reads are filtered to remove errors
 2. the compacted de Bruijn graph is built from the filtered reads

-If you want to input assembled genomes, use the `r` parameter and no filtering will be applied, all k-mers of the files will be used to build the graph.
+If you want to input assembled genomes, use the `-r` parameter and no filtering will be applied, all k-mers of the files will be used to build the graph.

 ### Without colors